andrew/ultimate-awesome/README.md

 - [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
 A heads-up for modern store builders.
 - [awesome-web-storage](https://github.com/softvar/awesome-web-storage) - :sunglasses: Everything you need to know about Client-side Storage.
 - [awesome-react-native-native-modules](https://github.com/prscX/awesome-react-native-native-modules) - A curated list of Awesome ReactNative: Native Modules Guidelines/Components/News/Tools/Learning Materials.
-- [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - A curated list of resources for the conservation, development, and documentation of low resource (human) languages.
 - [awesome-arxiv](https://github.com/artnitolog/awesome-arxiv) - Curated resources for discovering, reading, and working with arXiv papers.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.